2-in-1 Laptop vs Tablet

 2-in-1 Laptop

-Best for professionals, students, creators, and anyone needing desktop-class software and multitasking.
+Best for professionals, students, developers, content creators, and anyone needing full desktop software.

 Tablet